Great Northern Railway (Great Britain): Sheffield

-On 1 January 1847 the Manchester, Sheffield & Lincolnshire Railway came into existence by the merger of some smaller lines.
+On 1 January 1847 the Manchester, Sheffield and Lincolnshire Railway (MS&LR) came into existence by the merger of some smaller lines.
 The GNR had been granted running powers from Retford to Sheffield and in 1850 it informed the MS&LR that it was to run passenger trains from Lincoln from 7 August 1849.
 The GNR was not made welcome at Sheffield, but a change of policy from 1856 brought some changes.
 In particular from 1 August 1857 the GNR "Manchester fliers" started running.
 They were worked by GNR locomotives through to Sheffield, and covered the 203 miles (325 km) from King's Cross to Manchester London Road via Sheffield in 5hr 20min, soon to be cut to an even five hours.
 Until February 1859 the GNR paid £1,500 per annum for the use of Victoria, but then made an outright payment of £25,000 to secure permanent half-rights to the station.

 From 1859 GNR trains also ran to Huddersfield via Sheffield and Penistone.